TTC (TTC) Price Down 7.8% Over Last Week

-TTC (CURRENCY:TTC) traded down 3.1% against the US dollar during the 1 day period ending at 14:00 PM E.T. on April 8th.
-One TTC coin can currently be bought for $0.0205 or 0.00000191 BTC on major cryptocurrency exchanges including IDEX, Bittrex, Upbit and BitForex.
-Over the last week, TTC has traded 7.8% lower against the US dollar.
-TTC has a market cap of $9.12 million and $67.00 worth of TTC was traded on exchanges in the last day.
+TTC (CURRENCY:TTC) traded down 3.1% against the U.S. dollar during the 1 day period ending at 10:00 AM Eastern on April 9th.
+In the last week, TTC has traded down 7.8% against the U.S. dollar.
+TTC has a total market cap of $9.12 million and approximately $67.00 worth of TTC was traded on exchanges in the last 24 hours.
+One TTC coin can currently be bought for approximately $0.0205 or 0.00000191 BTC on exchanges including IDEX, Upbit, Bibox and BitForex.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.